Graphs

 Return a dim-dimensional 1-extension.

-Return the t-sum of self and G2 along the given edge.
+Return the t-sum with other_graph along the given edge.

 zero_extension(vertices[, new_vertex, dim, ...])